 Atmospheric Science and Instrumentation

-Welcome!
-I am a Ph.D. chemist who found my professional home working at the interface between the atmospheric sciences and airborne instrumentation.
-As a research scientist at the National Center for Atmospheric Research’s Research Aviation Facility, I am working to create a space to utilize my experience in service of the broader atmospheric research community.
-I hope this site can serve as a launching point for future discussions and collaborations.
-Please feel free to contact me and start that journey.
+I am working to create a space to utilize my experience in service of the atmospheric community.
+I hope this site can serve as a starting point for future discussions and collaborations.
+Feel free to contact me and start a conversation.

 Atmospheric Science

 The air we breathe.
 The only thing protecting us from harmful radiation.
 Earth’s temperature-regulating blanket.
 Without the atmosphere we simply would not exist.
 Its movements produce weather systems, its reflectivity and absorptivity regulate climate, and its production and loss of gases and aerosols will either pollute it or promote a healthy ecosystem.
-It is a global challenge that we face to understand these processes in order to protect ourselves and the only home we may ever have.
+It is a global challenge that we face to understand these processes in order to protect our current home.

 Airborne Instrumentation